solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 This post is aimed at:
 Established players who are interested in item valuation, not so much at beginners.
 I'll try to break down the concepts in an easy-to-grasp manner but it definitely helps if you have thought about the topic of item valuation before.

 In this post we'll do a deep dive into into **material valuation in BDO**.
 Most of the worthwhile recipes in cooking/alchemy/processing involve rare materials.
-Therefore being able to calculate the true value of a material is an important skill to have in order to compare the profit of different recipes.
+Therefore being able to calculate the true value of a material is an important skill and immensely helpful when comparing the profit of different recipes.

 # 1) What is a rare material?